How far can I scan the items while taking inventory?

 - Metal dividers affect the scanning power.
 RFIDs generally don't work well with metal

 On that last part, we have several products that work well on metal.
-You'd still want to follow the general rules I'll list below to do an efficient scan.
+You'd still want to follow the general rules.
+Below is a list on how to do an efficient scan.

 - If possible, all the RFIDs you want to scan are within line of sight.